-Top tips for presenting user research results to stakeholders
+Top tips for presenting UX results to executives

-How to get your research points across to senior stakeholders AND look good doing it.
+How to get your UX research points across to senior stakeholders AND look good doing it.

-If you’ve sought out this article chances are you’ve got a presentation coming up, and you want to ensure that you knock it out of the park while knocking their socks off and preventing your knees from knocking.
-Huh, who knew “knock” had so many connotations?
-Yet I digress.
+If you’ve sought out this article chances are you’ve got a presentation coming up, and you want to ensure that you knock it out of the park and knock your executives’ socks off while also preventing the knocking of your own knees.

 First and foremost, congratulations!
 Presenting your findings is the final step in the research process and stakeholders are likely anticipating the results as much as you’re anticipating giving them.

-I too am guilty of hurriedly throwing in a dozen oddly shaped Microsoft Word text boxes in an attempt to keep the audience’s interest – that thought bubble cloud is just so tempting.
+I’m guilty of hurriedly throwing in dozens of oddly shaped Microsoft Word text boxes in an attempt to keep the audience’s interest – that thought bubble cloud is just so tempting.
 But a simple, sleek design with consistent colors, fonts, and icons will go a long way in an important presentation.

 If your company has a standard template go ahead and use it.
 If they don’t, consider creating one or talking with the team who would.
 If neither of those are available options do a quick search on ‘Google slides templates’ and Google will offer dozens of crisp, clean templates to choose from.

 The important thing is that this allows stakeholders to come into every meeting with an understanding of what to expect and they won’t be distracted from your amazing results by all those clip-art thought bubbles.